firstpersontravel/charter-docs/docs/concepts/global.md

 Each variant has a few sections.

-* **Variable defaults** define initial values for variables, which can then be read using conditionals like [Variable contains](/docs/reference/conditions#variable-contains), inserted into displays or messages using [Special values](/docs/concepts/specialvalues), and updated using actions like [Set variable](/docs/reference/actions#set_value).
+* **Variable defaults** define initial values for variables, which can then be read using conditionals like [Variable contains](/docs/reference/conditions#variable-contains), inserted into displays or messages using [Text insertions](/docs/concepts/textinsertions), and updated using actions like [Set variable](/docs/reference/actions#set_value).
 * **Customization defaults** allow you to define default values for customizations.
 Customizations are for text values that you want to be able to set and edit as experience administrators in the Operations view.
 For instance, you could use a customization to enter the food preferences of a guest, or their license plate number.
-Customizations can be inserted into displays or messages using [Special values](/docs/concepts/specialvalues), but cannot be updated within the experience itself.
+Customizations can be inserted into displays or messages using [Text insertions](/docs/concepts/textinsertions), but cannot be updated within the experience itself.
 * **Moment schedule** defines clock times for each Moment in your experience, relative to the start date and time zone of each run.
 So you would specify `3:00pm` or `12:45am`, which would be interpreted as that time on the day of the experience.
 You can specify clock times in subsequent days by using a value such as `+1d 3:00pm`, or `+2d 7:15am`.